-147. During this time period, Petters and Petters Capital made numerous and continuous representations to the Palm Beach Funds or their agents that: (i) the purchase-order financing transactions were legitimate; (ii) the funds provided by the Palm Beach Funds were used to buy Merchandise; and (iii) Petters' operations consisted of legitimate business activities with Retailers including Costco.
-The Palm Beach Funds reasonably and justifiably relied to their detriment on these misrepresentations, resulting in the Palm Beach Funds suffering damages in excess of \$1 Billion.
+138. Relying on the GECC Financing Statement Termination, the Palm Beach Funds, made numerous and continuous representations to the Palm Beach Funds or their agents that: (i) the purchase order financing transactions were legitimate; (ii) the funds provided by the Palm Beach Funds were used to buy Merchandise; and (iii) Petters' operations consisted of legitimate business activities with Retailers including Costco.

+Statement Termination and their respective inceptions, to the Implosion of the Conspiracy.

-148. Upon information and belief, from 2002 through 2008, GECC had continuous, actual knowledge that Petters and his affiliated business were expanding, and doing more business with lenders and third parties.
+139. During this time period, Petters, Petters Capital and other of the Petters Conspirators knowledge that Petters and his affiliated business were expanding, and doing more business with lenders and third parties.